High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black holes and a dominant mode eccentric inspiral-merger-ringdown model: Introduction and summary

-The inadequacy of quasi-circular templates in extracting an eccentric IMR signal including higher modes is also demonstrated through (simple) mismatch calculations (see Fig.~\ref{fig:match}) using state-of-the-art quasi-circular waveform families including higher modes \textsc{SEOBNRv4HM}~\cite{Cotesta:2020qhw} and \textsc{IMRPhenomXHM}~\cite{Garcia-Quiros:2020qpx}.
-These mismatch plots indicate the need for including eccentricity in gravitational waveforms for analysing BBH systems with masses below $80M_{\odot}$, irrespective of eccentricity or mass ratio.
-Additionally, as should be clear from middle and right top/bottom panels of Fig.~\ref{fig:match} with increasing orbit's inclination w.r.t our line of sight, the combined impact of eccentricity and related higher modes become more apparent.\\

-Further, a fully analytical dominant mode ($\ell, |m|$) = (2, 2) model obtained by matching an eccentric PN inspiral with a quasi-circular prescription for the merger-ringdown phase calibrated against the 20 eccentric hybrids constructed here is presented.
+Finally, a fully analytical dominant mode ($\ell, |m|$) = (2, 2) model obtained by matching an eccentric post-Newtonian (PN) inspiral with a quasi-circular prescription for the merger-ringdown phase calibrated against the 20 eccentric hybrids constructed here is presented.
 The method used for construction of the model and other relevant details are discussed in Sec. \ref{sec:22-mode-model}.
-The performance of the model can be assessed from the plots presented in Fig.~\ref{fig:td-model-q123-amp} as well as from the mismatch plots displayed in the left panel of Fig.~\ref{fig:match_ecc_temp}.
-Since all 20 hybrids were utilised in calibrating the model, these models are tested against an independent family of eccentric waveforms \textsc{ENIGMA}~\cite{Chen:2020lzc}.
-The mismatch plots are shown in the right panel of Fig.~\ref{fig:match_ecc_temp}. \\
+The performance of the model against hybrids can be assessed from the plots presented in Fig.~\ref{fig:td-model-q123-amp} as well as from the mismatch plots displayed in the top-right panel of Fig.~\ref{fig:match_ecc_temp}.
+Since all 20 hybrids were utilised in calibrating the model, these models are tested against an independent family of eccentric waveforms [eccentric, non-spinning, inspiral, Gaussian-process merger approximant (ENIGMA)~\cite{Chen:2020lzc}], which in turn are calibrated to NR simulations.
+The mismatch plots with ENIGMA are shown in the bottom-right panel of Fig.~\ref{fig:match_ecc_temp}.
+For comparison, mismatches with quasi-circular \textsc{SEOBNRv4}~\cite{PhysRevD.95.044028} templates are also shown in the top/bottom left panel of Fig.~\ref{fig:match_ecc_temp}.
+Both the target and template waveforms used in Fig.~\ref{fig:match_ecc_temp} involve only the dominant (2,2) mode.\\

+While a higher mode model can be constructed following the methods used in constructing the dominant mode model discussed in Sec.~\ref{sec:22-mode-model}, one may simply use the prescription for the (2, 2) mode model to combine an (eccentric) inspiral and a (quasi-circular) merger-ringdown prescription to obtain an \textit{ad hoc} higher mode (HM) model.
+Such a model is discussed in Appendix~\ref{sec:hm-model} and its performance against hybrids including higher modes is displayed in Fig.~\ref{fig:hm_model} for three mildly inclined systems (10$^{\circ}$, 20$^{\circ}$, 30$^{\circ}$).
+This HM model, in addition to the dominant mode, includes all $\ell=m$ modes up to $\ell=5$. \\